zcfs/Meteor-cfs-handlebars/README.md

 Use with a `FS.File` as the current context.

-You can specify a copy name as the first positional argument.
-If you don't, the size of the master copy is used.
+Specify a `store` attribute to get the size for a specific store.
+If you don't specify the store name, the size of the original uploaded file is used.

 ```
 {{cfsFormattedSize}}